 Fungi is…strange.
-It can solve a maze, murder insects, cause hallucinations (which may have sparked human evolution, according to psychedelic mystic Terence McKenna), and devour human bodies for a cleaner decomposition through things like the mushroom death suit actor Luke Perry was buried in last year.
-It might even be responsible for one of the most ridiculous cryptids ever, the furry trout.
+It can solve a maze, turn insects into zombies, cause hallucinations (which may have sparked human evolution, according to psychedelic mystic Terence McKenna), and devour human bodies for a cleaner decomposition through things like the mushroom death suit actor Luke Perry was buried in last year.
+It might even be responsible for one of the most ridiculous cryptids ever, the legend of the furry trout.

 Fungus is like the weird uncle of the plant kingdom.
 Except it’s not even a plant.
 Anymore.

 “Fungi were listed in the Plant Kingdom for many years,” the University of Utah biology department says.
 “Then scientists learned that fungi show a closer relation to animals, but are unique and separate life forms.”

 The part of the fungus you actually see is the “fruit” of the organism, which ranges in appearance from vomit to the rotting digits of a corpse.

 A photo of the Dead Man’s Toes fungus by Regan Daniels

 This image has been making the rounds on social media recently as “dead man’s toes.”
 The unusually foot-like specimen was found growing under a tree root in a park in the Western part of North Carolina by Regan Daniels, who snapped the photo and thankfully decided to share the horror with the rest of the world.